Summarize this article:

 The numbers that we use for counting are called counting numbers.
 They start from 1 and go on indefinitely.
-Zero, negative numbers, or fractions are not counting numbers because we do not use them to count.
+Zero, negative numbers, and fractions are not counting numbers, as they are not used forcounting.
 Counting numbers form a foundation for arithmetic and mathematical operations, which makes them a crucial concept in mathematics.
 This article discusses counting numbers in detail.

 Counting numbers can be used to express the quantity of objects or units in a given set.
 In other words, counting numbers are natural numbers.
-We use counting numbers (natural numbers) in daily life to count items such as money or objects.
+We use counting numbers (natural numbers) daily to quantify items such as money or objects.

 Counting numbers using fingers is a simple and important practice that helps us understand the concept of counting.
 Using our fingers to count corresponds to visual learning, which is an effective learning method.
 Given below is a picture of how to count numbers with fingers: